 The Cree have shaped the way that I listen and connect with others in very profound ways.
 I observed how their ability to listen so openly led to very deep, meaningful connections.
 I wanted to learn how to do this.
-In fact, the longer that I worked with the Cree, the more I realized how much true listening t is rare in conversations.
+In fact, the longer I worked with the Cree, the more I realized how rare true listening is in conversations.

-Little by little, I have tried to incorporate what I have learned in my time with the Cree into my own interactions.
+Little by little, I’ve tried to incorporate what I learned in my time with the Cree into my own interactions.
 This continues to be a work in progress for me.
-However, if, like myself, you wish to become a better listener so that you can connect more deeply with others, some of the following tips may help get you there.
-I suggest that you practice one tip at a time, over a period of time, until each skills feels more natural.
+If, like myself, you wish to become a better listener so that you can connect more deeply with others, some of the following tips may help get you there.
+I suggest that you practice one tip at a time, until each skill feels more natural.

 1. Be fully present in the conversation.